Albanosmilus: Ecology

 Within the Dashengou Fauna of the Linxia Basin, Albanosmilus coexisted with a number of large carnivorans such as the large percrocutid hyena Dinocrocuta gigantea, machairodonts Amphimachairodus hezhengensis and Machairodus aphanistus, and two unnamed agriotheriini bears.
+Other carnivorans known from the area include skunks, mustelids, and four species of small to medium-sized hyenas.
 Dinocrocuta was the most abundant carnivore found within this fauna found to be the most common carnivoran within this fauna and was likely a top predator within the fauna.
 Albanosmilus was rather rare, making up 6.2% of the carnivorans present.
 Herbivores within this fauna include rhinoceros such as Acerorhinus hezhengensis, Chilotherium wimani, and Iranotherium morgani, suid Chleuastochoerus stehlini, cervid Dicrocerus, bovid Miotragocerus, giraffids Honanotherium schlosseri and Samotherium, and proboscidean Tetralophodon exoletus.
-Due to the abundance of hypercarnivorous and non-cursorial and cursorial terrestrial predators, which suggests that the Linxia Basin environment was always relatively open.
+Due to the abundance of hypercarnivorous cursorial and non-cursorial terrestrial predators, suggests that the Linxia Basin environment was always relatively open likely the result of the uplifting of the Tibetan Plateau.

 Extinction

 Albanosmilus jourdani disappeared from the Iberian Peninsula around 9.1 Ma.
 Within the Linxia Basin, Albanosmilus went extinct 8.5 Ma, and in North America, A. whitfordi went extinct around 7 Ma.
 Some have hypothesized that the extinction of barbourofelines, such as Albanosmilus, was due to competition with sabertooth cats such as Machairodus and Nimravides.
 However, this hypothesis has been questioned as their temporal overlap was limited.
 In addition, Albanosmilus was able to successfully coexist with both Amphimachairodus and Machairodus within Linxia Basin and Los Valles de Fuentidueña.

-Other experts argue the more likely cause of their extinction was faunal overturns during the Late Miocene.
-Albanosmilus’ extinction in the Iberian Peninsula was contemporary with Vallesian-Turolian turnover event, also known as the Vallesian Crisis.
-Which saw an increase of precipitation of seasonality, which gave way for drier, more open environments, suggesting Albanosmilus wasn’t adapted to the drier, open environments.
+Other experts argued changes within the ecosystems was the likely cause of its extinction.
+The disapperance of Albanosmilus in the Iberian Peninsula was contemporary with Vallesian-Turolian turnover event, also known as the Vallesian Crisis, which saw high extinction rates along with high levels of appearances.
+The Vallesian Crisis saw an increase of precipitation of seasonality, which gave way for drier, more open environments.
+The disappearance of Albanosmilus within the Iberian Peninsula suggests it wasn’t adapted to the drier, open environments.
+In North America, barbourofelines went extinct because of the faunal turnover at the end of Hh2, which saw a decline in potential prey such as horses, camelids, antilocaprids, and dromomerycids.